jurakovic/runtime/README.md

 [Dockerfile](./Dockerfile) - defines docker image used for `mkdocs build`

-[build.sh](./build.sh) - does docs build and some file modifications before and after build
+[build.sh](./build.sh) - does docs build and required file modifications before and after build

 [check.sh](./check.sh) - checks for docs updates in upstream repo